US health insurance CEO shot dead outside New York hotel – DW – 12/04/2024

 Thompson had served as CEO for more than three years after first joining the company in 2004.

-UHC was due to have its annual meeting with investors in New York City.
+UHC was scheduled to have its annual meeting with investors in New York City.
 However, an announcement was made to attendees on Wednesday morning that the meeting was ending early.

 UHC is the insurance part of the UnitedHealth Group Inc. The company is the largest provider of Medicare Advantage plans in the United States.